suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 The message type will be set to FRAGMENT (13).
-The optional fields `media_id`, `group_id` and `object_id` are provided in the cases where they can be obtained from the context where the `fragment` message is published.
+The optional fields `media_id`, `group_id` and `object_id` are provided in the cases where they cannot be obtained from the context where the `fragment` message is published.
 For typical cases, the `group_header` and the `object_header` messages preceed the series of `fragment` messages and thus provide the necessary context to tie the